Gayatrip-26/Zoom/README.md

 # 🚀 Overview

-This Zoom Clone is a **production-grade real-time meeting system** where users can:
+This VideoChat is a **production-grade real-time meeting system** where users can:

 * Create or join unique meeting rooms
 * Connect through peer-to-peer WebRTC